 The hole punch has been Pindell’s favorite tool.
 She used it to modify sheets of metal and paper, turning them into spray paint stencils.
 She then used the leftover confetti-like disks to make pointillist collages with added glitter, talcum powder, etc. One example, shown in the Los Angeles County Museum of Art’s 2019 Outliers Exhibition was a 1977 mixed-media work of small rectangular pieces of linen, loosely stitched together and overlaid with hole punched paper dots, mixed with paint and glitter.
 This work showed how she melded abstract painting, structured on a grid, with the craft of traditional quilt-making.

 When she discovered that she was allergic to oil paint, she turned to acrylic and spray paint and exhibited her work sporadically at small galleries, which showed art of African Americans and other minorities.

-Her installation “Hunger” deals with the use of New York canals as conduits for abolitionists to transport and house slaves during the 18th century.
-It includes a set of 18th-century shackles used on enslaved children.
+Her installation “Hunger” dealt with the use of New York canals as conduits for abolitionists to transport and house slaves during the 18th century.
+It included a set of 18th-century shackles used on enslaved children.

 Pindell constantly addresses racism and sexism that she faced in the art world.
 In 1972, she was one of the co-founders of the A.I.R.
 Gallery, the first all female cooperative art space in the country.
 Years later she and Carolyn Martin founded “Entitled: Black Women Artists,” a co-operative for only black female artists.